Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Physical Models and Their Trotterisations

 \subsubsection{The Ising Model}

 Trotterisation thresholds in Ising-model DQS have been considered for various regimes of power-law interactions in Refs~\cite{HeylM2019QLTE, SiebererLM2019DQC}.
-Here, we revisit the all-to-all (A2A) case, and reveal new insight into the threshold behaviour.
-In this limit, the DQS model maps to the quantum kicked top~\cite{SiebererLM2019DQC}, and reduces to a collective spin system with total spin $j$, as depicted in Fig.~\ref{Fig:1}~(a), facilitating the study of threshold behaviours up to relatively large system sizes.
+Here, we revisit the all-to-all (A2A) case, and reveal new insight into Trotterisation performance and the threshold behaviours.
+In this limit, the DQS model maps to the quantum kicked top~\cite{SiebererLM2019DQC}, and reduces to a collective spin system with total spin $j$, as depicted in Fig.~\ref{Fig:2_Models}~(a), facilitating the study of Trotterisation performance behaviours up to relatively large system sizes.
 Here, we describe the corresponding quantum kicked-top model and the effective target Hamiltonian, and refer to Ref.~\cite{SiebererLM2019DQC} for further details of the model.
 Specifically, the corresponding Trotter-Suzuki decomposition is given by the kicked-top Floquet operator

 where $H_{I} = H_{z} + H_{x}$ is the effective target-model Hamiltonian.
 The individual summand Hamiltonians are

 for $\mu\in\{x, z\}$, with standard angular momentum operators $J_{\mu}$ of a spin $j=N/2$ system, corresponding to the (maximal) collective spin of $N = 2j$ spin-1/2 systems in an A2A-Ising system~\cite{SiebererLM2019DQC}.
 The quantum kicked-top models have already been implemented in various platforms, including in a single Caesium atom with $j = 3$ \cite{ChaudhuryS2009QSC}, the collective spin of an ensemble of three superconducting qubits~\cite{NeillC2016EDQS} corresponding to $j = 3/2$, and others (including novel proposals~\cite{MourikV2018QCNS}) discussed in Ref.~\cite{SiebererLM2019DQC}.